Shady Grove (Quicksilver Messenger Service album): Recording

+The album became the group's highest-charting when it hit #25 on Billboard that winter.

 Critical reception

 In his review of the album, for AllMusic, Lindsay Planer writes: "This somewhat uneven effort would sadly foreshadow QMS's journey from psychedelia and into a much more pop-oriented sound on their follow-up, Just for Love (1970).
 However, enthusiasts of those albums will find much more to revisit on Shady Grove than those who favored the first two records."